klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

 - What HTTP Methods do you know?
   - GET, POST, PUT, OPTIONS, UPDATE

+- What http headers can you name and what is their purpose?
+  - Content-Type, Content-Length, Content-Encoding, Cache-Control, Connection, Content-Disposition, Range

 - What is race condition?
   - Poorly designed behaviour of the application that relies on the certain order of multiple async calls without means taken to guarantee the execution order.